ehamberg/typeclassopedia-md/typeclassopedia.md

    }
 ```

 (The curly braces and semicolons may optionally be omitted; the Haskell parser uses layout to determine where they should be inserted.)
-This discussion should make clear that `do`{.haskell} notation is just syntactic sugar.
-In fact, `do`{.haskell} blocks are recursively translated into monad operations (almost) like this:
+This discussion should make clear that `do` notation is just syntactic sugar.
+In fact, `do` blocks are recursively translated into monad operations (almost) like this:

                       do e → e
            do { e; stmts } → e >> do { stmts }